2025–26 Arkansas Razorbacks men's basketball team

-The 2025–26 Arkansas Razorbacks men's basketball team represents the University of Arkansas during the 2025–26 NCAA Division I men's basketball season.
-The Razorbacks, led by second year head coach John Calipari, play their home games at Bud Walton Arena in Fayetteville, Arkansas as a member of the Southeastern Conference.
+The 2025–26 Arkansas Razorbacks men's basketball team represented the University of Arkansas during the 2025–26 NCAA Division I men's basketball season.
+The Razorbacks, led by second-year head coach John Calipari, played their home games at Bud Walton Arena in Fayetteville, Arkansas as a member of the Southeastern Conference.
+Arkansas finished their season with a record of 28-9 and ranked #15.
+The Razorbacks won the SEC Tournament championship for only the second time (their first since 2000), and made it to the NCAA Tournament Sweet 16 round.
+Freshman guard Darius Acuff earned SEC Freshman of the Year and SEC Player of the Year honors, and was named 1st team All-American, the first since Sidney Moncrief earned 1st team honors in 1979.

 Previous season

 Arkansas finished the season 22–14, 8–10 in SEC play to finish in a tie for 9th place.
 As the No. 9 seed in the SEC tournament, they defeated South Carolina before losing to Ole Miss in the second round.
 They made it to the 2025 NCAA Division I men's basketball tournament as the No. 10 seed in the West regional.
 They beat Kansas and St. Johns in the first and second round respectively, before falling to former Southwest Conference-foe Texas Tech in the Sweet Sixteen in overtime.